developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<ClearTypeEnabled value="0"/>

 ###FitToScreenEnabled
-**Applies to Windows Mobile with IE rendering engine only**.
+**Applies only to Windows Mobile with IE rendering engine**.
 Automatically expands the application window to fit the screen.

 **Possible Values**: